PxTools/pxtools.github.io/docs/PxWeb2/documentation/customization.md

 Make sure you have the proper license to self-host fonts.

+### Change logo and favicon
+To change the logo/favicon in PxWeb replace svgs in the image folder.
+The names must be the same.

+For image replace `images/logo.svg` with your own logo.
+Replace `images/favicon.ico` / `images/favicon-darkmode.svg` with your own favicon.

+The svg **must** include viewbox and width/height attributes for it to be rendered correctly.

 ### Adjust or fix text / translations

 Edit the relevant `locales/<lang>/translation.json`.